 Do you have a friend or parent who constantly body shames themselves or others?
 Do you have a workout buddy who comments on your weight or other people’s bodies?
 Tell them.
 Sometimes the most obvious solutions to creating a more positive environment for yourself aren’t the easiest to do.
 But it can be as simple as saying something like, “I would rather you not comment on body weight or talk about your diet in front of me, it doesn’t make me feel good about myself and I know that isn’t your intention.”

-6. Start shifting your motivations for working out
+6. Start shifting your motivations for exercise

 A truly healthy relationship with exercise has to do with self-care, not self control.
 Come up with motives for exercising that don’t involve physicality.
 Some examples could include how workouts challenge you, or how meditative they can be.
 One of mine is “It’ll feel good to move my body after sitting at my desk ALL day – it’ll also clear my head and put me in a better mood after dealing with angry clients today.”

-7. Do more workouts outside
+7. Do more outdoor movement